 Figure 2.5 – Circuit diagram of the programmable voltage limiter board

+This circuit, shown in figure 2.5, was based around a series of operational amplifiers, and compares the instantaneous battery voltage with the reference voltage values set as the upper and lower voltage limits.
+This is set by the software and via the DAQmx routine in the LabVIEW (Laboratory Virtual Instrument Engineering Workbench) control software and a ‘USB6009’ USB coupled ADC / DAC hardware module.

+The inputs to this circuit are the battery current demand, actual battery voltage, and the current upper and lower voltage limit values outputted from the software via the USB6009.
+The circuit shown in figure 2.5 compares the battery voltage limit with the upper and lower voltage limits and controls the current demand, Id, applied to the power stage and hence to the battery.

-As the output range of the USB6009 is 0 to 5 V, the battery voltage input is across a potential divider consisting of R1 and R2 to scale the input.
+As the output range of the USB6009 is 0 to 5 V, the battery voltage input is dropped across potential dividers consisting of R1/R2 and R5/R6 for upper and lower voltage limits respectively.
 For the upper voltage limit, this scaled battery voltage is then compared, using the differential amplifier, U1, with the upper voltage limit value set by the USB6009 and the LabVIEW control software.
 If the battery voltage is found to be greater than the upper voltage limit, transistor Q2 is turned on and the current demand is reduced.
-The same process occurs for the lower voltage limit, when the battery voltage potential divided by R5 and R6, is less than the limit, transistor Q1 opens and the current is limited.
+The same process occurs for the lower voltage limit.
+When the battery voltage potential divided by R5 and R6, is less than the limit, transistor Q1 opens and the current is limited.
 If the battery voltage is within the voltage range of the limiter, neither Q1 or Q2 opens and the current demand is applied to the battery unmodified.

 Temperature controlled chamber.

 As the performance of the battery changes with the operating temperature of the battery, the temperature was kept constant throughout each of the tests.
-This was achieved using a commercially available freezer which was then used as the basis of a temperature controlled chamber, an example of which is shown in figure 2.6.
+This was achieved using a commercially available freezer which was used as the basis of a temperature controlled chamber, an example of which is shown in figure 2.6.

+A commercial PID controller was used, shown in the box on top of the freezer in figure 2.6, to control both the freezer on/off and an internal heater and fan, shown in the bottom of the open freezer, figure 2.6.
+If the temperature of the freezer rises above a set point (25oC shown in figure 2.6 on the display), an alarm condition is triggered within the controller and the freezer is turned on to lower the temperature.